-Our \$300 million revolving credit facility can be drawn at the London Interbank Offered Rate (LIBOR) plus 112.5 basis points based on our current credit ratings.
+Our \$300 million revolving credit facility can be drawn at the London Interbank Offered Rate (LIBOR) plus 1.125% based on our current credit ratings.
 The revolving credit facility contains a financial covenant which limits our consolidated debt (excluding transition and system restoration bonds) to an amount not to exceed 65% of our consolidated capitalization.